bostondv/bootstrap-share-buttons/README.md

 ## Using the WordPress plugin

-Download `simple-social-sharing.php` and upload into your plugins folder and activate it.
+Download `simple-social-sharing.php`, upload it into your plugins folder and activate it.
 To call the buttons anywhere in your theme, use the function `<?php simple_social_sharing('mattberridge'); ?>` including your Twitter username.

 If you wish to show/hide any of the buttons individually, add a further attribute e.g. `<?php simple_social_sharing('mattberridge', '1,0,1'); ?>`